midas-isg/midas-isg.github.io/_posts/2017-2-22-IntelliJ-Review.md

  4. Automatic detection and reload of changed resources
  5. Remote debugging support

-## Feature 3: Excellent code complete
+## Feature 3: Excellent code completion
+The code completion feature in IntellJ is comprehensive.

 ## Feature 4: Analytics